bitwizshashank/MediaPlatformBackend/README.md

-# Social Media Platform - MediaPlatformBackend
+# Social Media Platform Backend- MediaPlatformBackend

 A social media platform where users can register, create posts, follow other users, and view content feeds.
 This project uses Node.js, Express, MongoDB, and JWT for authentication.